Suzi Clarke

 Accessories

-My interest in embroidery has led to me copying 18th century accessories such as stomachers and bags.
-An earlier example is the 15th century houppelande (coat) with the double headed eagle both embroidered and appliqued.
+My interest in embroidery has led to me copying 18th Century accessories such as stomachers and bags.
+An earlier example is the 15th Century houppelande (coat) with the double headed eagle both embroidered and appliqued.

 I also hand stitch leather and fabric bags (see Photo Gallery) and gloves of the appropriate style, together with soft hats, caps and headdresses, both jewelled and plain.